rackerlabs/mimic/README.md

 # MIMIC #

-Mimic is a plug and play light weight service that provides a compatible interface to Openstack Compute, Rackspace implementation of Identity and Cloud Load balancers.
+Mimic is a plug and play light weight service that provides a compatible interface to Openstack Compute and Rackspace's implementation of Identity and Cloud Load balancers.

-Things mimic helps with:
+Mimic helps with:
 * fast set-up
 * instant response
+* cost efficient
 * enables offline developmenet
-* test error or unusual behavior of an api
+* tests error or unusual behaviors of an api
-* Acts as a central repository for mocked responses from services
+* acts as a central repository for mocked responses from services

 ## Compute ##

-1. LIST servers - Lists servers on the tenant in mimic
+1. LIST servers - Lists servers on the tenant, in mimic
 2. POST server - Creates a server in mimic *(look at the 'Errors or unusual behaviors supported for compute' below)*
 3. GET server - Returns the server, if it exists in mimic else returns a 404
 4. DELETE server - Deletes the server, if it exists in mimcic else returns 404